 |Mold and Fungus|| Medical Grade HEPA Filter|

-Dehumidifier (To limit humidity and decrease risk of mold and fungus)
+Dehumidifier (To limit humidity and decrease the risk of mold and fungus)

 Air Sanitizer (To kill the spores that get into the air purifier)